The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst’s Spirit (signed) is estimated to be worth between £5,500 and £8,500.
-This etching print, created in 2009, has shown consistent value growth since its first sale in October 2010.
+The value of Damien Hirst's Spirit (signed) from 2009 is estimated to be worth between £5,500 and £8,500.
+This etching print has an auction history of one sale on 23rd October 2010.
+There have been no sales in the last 12 months and the artwork has not shown any increase in value over the past five years.
 The edition size of this artwork is limited to 45.

 Meaning & Analysis